bfeitknecht/vault/sem3/A&D/VRL/notes/algorithms.md

 # What are algorithms?

-Algorithms solve (hard) problems by systematically solving easier subproblems.
+Algorithms solve (hard) problems by systematically solving easier subproblems consisting of [[elementary-operation]]s.